What is the MARC Program?

 - Tuition and fee financial assistance

-- Travel assistance for scientific and national meetings
+- Travel assistance for scientific meetings

 - Funding for research supplies and materials